-- A playground, - A school bus, - Any school or work related social activities, - Any school or work related travel and field trips, - Any settings where the individuals involved are engaged in work related or school related activity such as field placement or a cooperative educational work term, and - The use of electronic or digital media such as telephone, fax, e-mail, network computers and internet communications at any time.
+- A playground, - A school bus, - Any school or work related social activities, - · Any school or work related travel and field trips, - Any settings where the individuals involved are engaged in work related or school related activity such as field placement or a cooperative educational work term, and - The use of electronic or digital media such as telephone, fax, e-mail, network computers and internet communications at any time. - Online/remote learning environments, including virtual classrooms and class meetings.